 This new way of thinking is leading garden designers, landscapers and homeowners to view their gardens more as a habitat for everyone (including small creatures, birds and insects) and less about controlling and annihilating any species that are destructive, or unwanted, as these may be what draws birds and predatory insects near.

-Here are a few exciting gardening trends that I’m watching carefully for 2013:
+Here are a few exciting gardening trends that I’m watching carefully for this year:

 The fascination with observing the life cycles of our xeric garden wildlife is what makes these new garden trends so exciting.

 Wildlife gardening to entice the little creatures closer for you to observe is one of the most interesting benefits of this new mindset.